wireapp/wire-server/src/understand/federation/architecture.rst

 #.
 If enabled, ensure the target domain is in the :ref:`allow list <allow-list>`
 #. :ref:`discover <discovery>` the other backend
-#. make an :ref:`authenticated call <authentication>` to the other backend
+#. establish a :ref:`mutually authenticated channel <authentication>` to the other backend
+#. send the request to the other backend and
-#. forward the response back to the originating component (and eventually to the originating Wire client)
+#. forward the response back to the originating component (and eventually to the originating Wire client).

 The 'federator' will, for incoming requests from other backends (forwarded via the local :ref:`ingress`):

 #.
+Establish a mutually authenticated channel with the other backend,
-If enabled, ensure the originating domain is in the :ref:`allow list <allow-list>`
+#. if enabled, ensure the originating domain is in the :ref:`allow list <allow-list>` and
-#. forward requests to other wire-server components (brig, galley, ...)
+#. forward requests to other wire-server components (brig, galley, ...).

 .. _ingress: